ctrade-ai/Crypto-Trading/notes.md

 Function 3, 4 (Condition check nahi hogi; Reverse mein bhi nahi hogi)

 1. Limit GTC at existing bid/ask price.
 Wait for 1 second.
 2. Attempts infinite with new bid and ask price of coin three.
+Wait for 1 second.
     1. Complete/Partial - Next function for executed.
         Remaining quantity --> Same as nothing got filled (sum or all)
     2. Nothing - Wait for 1 second.

 FUNCTION R

 1. Attempts infinite with new bid and ask price of coin three.
-    1. Complete/Partial - Next function for executed.
-        Remaining quantity --> Same as nothing got filled (sum or all)
-    2. Nothing - Wait for 1 second.
+Wait for 1 second.

 STEP 0